 The Ideal Combination

 - Chickpeas.
-We must add its contribution of vitamins B1, B6 and B9, and minerals to the fiber richness.
+We must add vitamins B1, B6 and B9, and minerals to the fibre richness.

 - Spinach.
 They are an excellent source of folic acid, vitamin C, and beta carotene.

 - Mussels They give you a good dose of vitamin B12, and its iron content is high.